 - Sydney was in the “Guinness Book of Records” for the longest pizza line at 221 meters.
 This line was created in the Italian quarter of Leichhardt.

-- There are over 5 million people living in Sydney which is why more than 250 languages are spoken there.
+- There are over 5 million people living there which is why more than 250 languages are spoken there.
 The main languages are English, Arabic, Greek, Mandarin, Vietnamese, and Cantonese.

-- Rugby is the most popular sport in Sydney.
+- Rugby is the most popular sport.
 The National Rugby League, which began in 1908 in Sydney, is the biggest and most prestigious competition of its kind in the southern hemisphere.

-- Speaking of sports, the most popular summer sport in Sydney is cricket.
+- Speaking of sports, the most popular summer sport here is cricket.

 Facts about Sydney Tourist Attractions and Iconic Places